espressif/vscode-esp-idf-extension/README.md

 17. Select an Espressif target (esp32, esp32s2, etc.) with the **ESP-IDF: Set Espressif Device Target** command.

-18. Use the **ESP-IDF: Select OpenOCD Board Configuration** to choose the openOCD configuration files for the extension openOCD server.
+18. Use the **ESP-IDF: Select OpenOCD Board Configuration** to choose the OpenOCD configuration files for the extension OpenOCD server.

 19. Next configure your ESP-IDF project by pressing <kbd>F1</kbd> and typing **ESP-IDF: SDK Configuration Editor** command (<kbd>CTRL</kbd> <kbd>E</kbd> <kbd>G</kbd> keyboard shortcut ) where you can modify the ESP-IDF project settings.
 After all changes are made, click save and close this window.